I love to arrange flowers and today I am sharing a foolproof and easy way to arrange flowers in a vase.

 I divide the blooms up into the various vessels so that there are an even amount to start from.

-Once the blooms have been counted and divided, I begin making the arrangment in my hand.
-This gives me the ability to keep the arrangment tightly bound while I build it.
+Once the blooms have been counted and divided, I begin making the arrangement in my hand.
+This gives me the ability to keep the arrangement tightly bound while I build it.
 It is important to be able to look at the arrangement from multiple sides to ensure balance and size.

 Once you have an arrangement you like, trim the stems evenly and gently place in the vessel/vase.

 Adding greens to an arrangement is the last step.
 Greens help to fill out an arrangement, add texture, and can also help support delicate blooms.

 I like tight arrangements, so once I had added the greenery, I trim the stems and wrap them a couple of times in twine and tie a bow to help keep the arrangement centered in the vase.
 If you are using a glass vase, use green twine so that it doesn’t show amongst the stems and leaves.
 The blooms will naturally droop a bit as the flowers open and get heavier.
 The twine helps to keep the arrangement together.

 I usually have extra greens leftover which is great for adding at the very end to cover up any bare spots.

 If you are enjoying my blog, you can sign up to receive my blog updates here. .